Goat Milk Soap

 How Goat Milk Soap Works Against Bacteria

-Goat milk soap works against bacteria through several mechanisms that make it an effective cleanser without harsh chemicals:
+Goat milk soap works against bacteria through several mechanisms, making it an effective cleanser without harsh chemicals.
+These benefits apply when the soap is applied to the skin and used with water, as recommended for proper handwashing:

 1. Breaking surface tension: Like all soaps, goat milk soap creates lather that breaks the surface tension of water, allowing it to penetrate and lift away dirt, oils, and germs from your skin.